Hypercart-Dev-Tools/Lovable-to-Hugable/README.md

 ## Architecture

-This project follows a **checklist-driven architecture** approach.
+This system follows a **checklist-driven architecture** approach.
 All architectural decisions, design patterns, and development workflows are documented in:

 📋 **[AGENTS.md](./AGENTS.md)** - Checklist-Driven Architecture Guide for Lovable and other AI agents.